coar-notify/coar-notify.net/webroot/content/implementation/architecture/_index.md

     * opportunity for repeated consumption of notifications by same or different services
 * no reliance on external services (inbox provider)
 * could support secondary consumers (e.g. aggregators, audit systems, backups, archiving etc.)
+* HTTP timeout calculations are more accurate because they do not include the time taken to process the notification once it is received.

 #### Disadvantages